-

 1. LingoDeer

 LingoDeer is the best alternative to Duolingo, especially if you wish to learn Asian languages like Korean, Japanese, and Chinese.
-LingoDeer’s courses are designed in a way similar to Duolingo but it has a lot more useful features like character drill, grammar tips, and conversation practice.
+LingoDeer’s courses are designed in a way similar to Duolingo but it has a lot more useful features like character drills, grammar tips, and conversation practice.

 Its lessons are grouped into bite-sized chunks that can get you to the intermediate level (around B1) with only 15 minutes a day.
 To put it straight, if you are seriously into learning a new language but don’t want to go to traditional language schools, LingoDeer is the best choice.